Results of labeling lists

 aria-labelledby on the containing list element (e.g.,

-ul).
-Doing so will give the list an accessible name, which can be situationally helpful (more on that later).
+<menu>).
+Doing so will give the list an accessible name, which can be situationally helpful.

 Last I had checked (probably 6 months to a year ago at the time of this writing), labeling a list had sporadic support.
-But after needing to retest due to a recent discussion I was having, I realized results have largely improved, with a few outliers.
+But after needing to retest due to a discussion on this topic, I realized results have largely improved, with a few outliers.

 Labeling list results